 “Our Town.”
 Interview by Joseph P. Kahn.
 Boston Globe Magazine “Special Issue, New Perspective on Cape Cod,” 22 June, 19.
 Along with Michael Lee, Robert Pinsky, Mary Higgins Clark, Susan Baker, Joel Meyerowitz and a half-dozen others, Mailer talks about the Cape.
 “All through the war,” he said, “I dreamed of coming back [to Provincetown].
 Then to come here, my lord, it had the feel of 1790.”

 “Edge Profile: Norman Mailer.”
 Profile-interview by J. Rentily.
 Razor magazine, June, 54-55.
 Mailer speaks of his desire to continue writing: “There are so many books to write.
 So many books to write.
 I know my body is old.
 But my brain is not too old, maybe 50.”
-As for his legacy: “I’ll last of I won’t last.
+As for his legacy: “I’ll last or I won’t last.
 It’s the one thing you can’t really predict, because history takes turns.
 There are certain writers who are so great you can never throw them off.
 I’m not in that category.
 I may last or I may not last.”

 “Our Religion Is Called America.”
 Interview with Der Spiegel.
 Published Sometime in May or June.
 Six-page transcript.
 Mailer speaks at length about the “Christian warrior,” George W. Bush, and his motives for the Iraq War.
 He notes at the end that the novel he is working on is not a continuation of Harlot’s Ghost (91.26).

 “We Went to War Just to Boost the Male Ego.”
 The Times (London), 29 April, 20 (subscription required).
 Essay of approximately 1500 words in which Mailer argues that Pres.
 Bush went to war because “we very much needed a war” to offset the sinking economy, the loss of face resulting from scandals in the Catholic Church, the greed of U.S. corporations, and behind all these was the need to bolster the sagging machismo of white American males.
 An expanded version of this essay appeared in the New York Review of Books, 7 July 2003, under the title, “The White Man Unburdened.”
-Rpt: MO.
+Rpt: 13.1.

 “Only in America.”
 Commonwealth, 15 April, 13-20.
 Polemical speech against the Iraq War given on 20 February at the Commonwealth Club in San Francisco, accompanied by a Q and A with Barbara Lane on pages 20-22.
 Rpt.
 Along with 02.9 and 02.10 in Why Are We at War?
 (03.18).